 There are many different types of timber house cladding, ranging from softwood, to chemically or heat treated timbers.

 Softwood timber cladding is good option for those on a budget.
 Low cost timbers include spruce and pine, with the very lowest prices starting between £5-8/m² for boards in their raw state, unfitted.

-These will need priming and painting and regular maintenance in the form of preservative treatments and re-painting.
+It is important to note that softwoods such as these will need priming and painting and regular maintenance in the form of preservative treatments and re-painting.
 Due to their maintenance requirements they can, over time, actually work out to be more expensive than some hardwoods — although if you plan to move on quickly, this may not be your concern.

-Lately, the use of unstained timbers has increased.
+Recently, the use of unstained timbers has increased.
 These include cedar, larch and spruce, as well as oak and chestnut.
 These timbers can last for many decades without any surface coating and are designed to weather attractively over time.

 It involves running a blowtorch across the surface of the timber boarding to blacken it, but not to burn it.
 It is known as Shou Sugi Ban.
 The resulting look is a very attractive, black finish with lots of visual interest.

-Vertical Hanging Tiles as Cladding
+Vertical Hanging Tiles as Exterior Cladding

-Tile hanging doesn’t come in cheap, at around £46/m², depending on the tiles (handmade clay will be considerably more expensive than concrete) but adds a great deal of character to a building.
+However, tile hanging doesn’t come in cheap, at around £46/m², depending on the tiles (handmade clay will be considerably more expensive than concrete) but adds a great deal of character to a building.

-For those after something a little more contemporary, large format porcelain tile cladding is also now available.
+There are contemporary tile hanging options too — large format porcelain tile cladding is also now available.
 Take a look at the range from Porcelanosa.